 - Configure CCC for regular backups to your encrypted backup volume.

 You do not have to wait for the conversion process to complete before rebooting from your production startup disk

-Additionally, you do not have to wait for the conversion process to complete before using your backup disk.
+You do not have to wait for the conversion process to complete before using your backup disk.
 You can simply enable FileVault encryption, then immediately reboot from your primary startup disk and the conversion process will carry on in the background.
-Encryption will continue as long as the backup disk is attached. macOS doesn't offer a convenient method to see conversion progress, but you can type diskutil apfs list (or diskutil cs list if the applicable volume is HFS+ formatted) in the Terminal application to see conversion progress.
+Encryption will continue as long as the backup disk is attached. macOS doesn't offer a convenient method to see conversion progress, but you can type diskutil apfs list in the Terminal application to see conversion progress.
 Some users have found that conversion may not resume until you log in to an admin account while booted from your production startup volume, so try that if conversion appears to be stalled.